phuongdnguyen/temporal-workflow-debugger/README.md

 3) Debug
 - Set breakpoints in the IDE history view
 - Start your adapter code.
 It will fetch history/breakpoints from the IDE and pause on hits

+### Notes and limitations
+- Only Workflow code executes during replay.
+Activities are not executed; their effects are driven by history.
+- Breakpoints are event-based.
+In standalone mode you can also provide explicit event IDs to pause on.

+### Examples
+- See `example/go` and `example/js` and `example/python` for runnable samples and history files.